PatrykFlama/UltimateTicTacToe/README.md

 The player who wins in the big board wins entire game.

 ## How to launch
-Tested on Windows 11, version 10.0.22621\
+Tested on Windows 11, version 10.0.22621 (without ncurses GUI)\
 Tested on Ubuntu 22.04.1 LTS on WSL\
-To run game simply execute _run.bat_ file located in main folder.
+To run game simply execute _run.bat [gui option - t/g]_ file located in main folder.
 The game will compile and run.

 ## Concept
 Rough idea is shown with graph on the [whiteboard](#whiteboard).

 ## Libraries
 Essential libraries for this project are: stdbool.h, stdio.h, stdlib.h, time.h\
+For GUI ncurses library has been used.\

 ## Whiteboard
 [Bitpaper](https://bitpaper.io/go/UltimateTicTacToe/hS4iuuHld)